tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/产品管理/设备影子_intl.md

 ![](https://main.qcloudimg.com/raw/dd9af45b66282cfbb02cc7b50d76faf0.png)

 ## For the Application to Update the Device Shadow Status
 You can modify the virtual device in the console.
-After modification is saved, device will receive updates of the virtual device.
+After the modification is saved, the device will receive updates of the virtual device.
 1. Click the **Modify** button and add device shadow as prompted on the left.
 The "reported" field can be empty but the "desired" field cannot.
 ![](https://main.qcloudimg.com/raw/f7594247bff8337dc737e865e4d47e13.png)